 After leaving the service, he built a successful career in Chicago and Iowa City as a newspaper publisher, entrepeneur, and businessman.
 He was one of the State of Iowa's two delegates to the first national meeting of the Grand Army of the Republic, the leading Union veteran's organization.

 He labored over Vanishing Footprints off-and-on for more than 20 years, until shortly before his death in Iowa City.
-He is buried in Oakland Cemetery, within a few feet of many of his wartime comrades.
+He is buried in Oakland Cemetery, within a short distance of many of his wartime comrades.

 Jeffry C. Burden is a California native now living and working in Richmond, Virginia.
 Besides Vanishing Footprints, his writings have appeared in such periodicals as America's Civil War, Civil War Regiments, the Washington Times, the Loyal Legion Historical Journal, and Style Weekly.